- Season & Tickets

 M.F.A. in Directing

-Jessica Hutchinson creates invigorating, intimate, sometimes immersive theatrical experiences.
+Jess Hutchinson creates epic, intimate theatrical events that explore and explode the necessary connections that forge our human experience.
 As Artistic Director of Chicago’s New Leaf Theatre, she directed world premieres, re-imagined classics, and championed the creation of the Treehouse Reading Series, which shepherded new plays through the middle of their development process.
-Favorite past productions include: Arcadia, The Dining Room (Jeff citation nomination: best director, best ensemble), The Man Who Was Thursday, Burying Miss America, Vox Pandora (New Leaf Theatre), Hideous Progeny (LiveWire Chicago Theatre), Orange Flower Water (BackStage Theatre Company).
-Play development and other readings: Deb and Debra (Chicago Dramatists), Smashing (Theatre Seven of Chicago), Pure as Water, There Are No Revolutions Here (Goodman Theatre), Untrained in Geometry (Inchworm Reading Series), Red Green (Akvavit Theatre), Burying Miss America, Untrained in Geometry, Lighthousekeeping, Vow, Dandelion Momma (New Leaf’s Treehouse Reading Series).
-As an assistant director: Wendy Goldberg’s production of The Crowd You’re In With (Goodman Theatre).
-Teaching: Undergraduate course in Arts in Education – design & teaching (University of Chicago), Guest Director (North Park University), Director & Teaching Artist (National High School Institute “Cherubs” program at Northwestern University), Teaching Artist (Lookingglass Theatre Company).
-Education: BA in Theatre Performance, University of Nebraska – Lincoln.
-She is honored to be pursuing her M.F.A. among the inspiring community of brilliant colleagues and faculty at the University of Texas – Austin.
+Favorite past productions include: We Are StarStuff, 70 Secrets of Marmalade Kittens (UT Austin), Arcadia, The Dining Room (Jeff Award nominations: best director, best ensemble), The Man Who Was Thursday, Burying Miss America, Vox Pandora (New Leaf Theatre), Hideous Progeny (LiveWire Chicago Theatre), Orange Flower Water (BackStage Theatre Company).
+Play development and other readings: ‘ratio development workshop (UT Austin), No Home for Bees (Austin/Iowa Exchange), Deb and Debra (Chicago Dramatists), Smashing (Theatre Seven of Chicago), Pure as Water, There Are No Revolutions Here (Goodman Theatre), Untrained in Geometry (Inchworm Reading Series), Red Green (Akvavit Theatre), Burying Miss America, Untrained in Geometry, Lighthousekeeping, Vow, Dandelion Momma (Treehouse Reading Series).
+As assistant director: Steven Dietz’s Mad Beat Hip and Gone (ZACH Theatre), Bureau of Missing Persons (Neighborhood Productions), All The Roads Home (O’Neill Theatre Center Playwrights Conference), The Crowd You’re In With (Goodman Theatre).
+Teaching: Fundamentals of Directing (UT Austin), Arts in Education (University of Chicago), Guest Director (North Park University), Director & Teaching Artist (National High School Institute “Cherubs” program at Northwestern University), Teaching Artist (Lookingglass Theatre Company).
+She earned a BA with high distinction in Theatre Performance from the University of Nebraska – Lincoln.
+She is honored to be pursuing her M.F.A. among the inspiring community at the University of Texas at Austin.